Table of Contents

 Located right by the sea with an indoor swimming pool.
 Close to Caen and Cabourg.

 GPS: N49°17’0″ W0°11’29”

 This campsite is ideally situated for the town.
+You can walk into town along the road or the beach.
 There are lovely cycle routes to the Marina in one direction and to the town of Cabourg in the other.
 One disadvantage is that they only have one toilet/shower block which is in the middle of the campsite so if you are pitched near the beach it is a bit of a walk.

 Tel: 02 31 24 22 82

 Tel: 02 31 24 52 52

 There are so many amazing places to visit which sometimes we can’t get to with our motorhome, so we often hire a car for a few days to explore more.

 We take out an annual car hire excess insurance with insure4carhire.